Skip to content

 If your priority is value and space, avoid the July-August peak entirely.
 The cheapest, quietest windows are:

 Two practical notes.
-First, the sea stays warm into autumn longer than newcomers expect — September often swims better than June.
+First, the sea stays warm into autumn longer than newcomers expect - it’s often better swimming in September than in June.
 Second, prices and crowds are driven by the calendar more than the weather, so shifting a beach trip from early August to early September can cut costs sharply for almost the same conditions.
 For the numbers behind this, see is Croatia expensive?.
+If it comes down to the two classic shoulder months, our head-to-head on Croatia in May vs September settles which one fits your trip.

 Events through the year

-Croatia’s festival calendar can be a reason to come — or a week to avoid if you want quiet.
+Croatia’s festival calendar can be a reason to come - or a week to avoid if you want quiet.
 Major fixtures include summer music festivals on the coast and islands (around Split, Hvar and Pula), the long-running Dubrovnik Summer Festival of theatre and music through July and August, and, in winter, Advent in Zagreb.
-Exact dates move year to year, so confirm them on the official event and tourist-board sites before you build a trip around one — and book accommodation early, as festival weeks sell out and raise prices locally.
+Exact dates move year to year, so it’s worth confirming them on the official event and tourist-board sites before you build a trip around one - and book accommodation early, as festival weeks sell out and raise prices locally.
+Our Croatia festivals calendar lays the whole year out month by month, including the dates already confirmed for next season.

 Practical tips for timing your trip